"Miracle of Miracles"

 (10) And there hath not arisen a prophet since in Israel like unto Moses, whom the Lord knew face to face; (11) in all the signs and the wonders, which the Lord sent him to do in the land of Egypt, to Pharaoh, and to all his servants, and to all his land;

-These words imply that Moshe's prophecy was incomparable and that the wonders he brought were unparalleled.
+These words imply that Moshe's prophecy was unsurpassed and that the wonders he wrought were unparalleled.
 How can this be squared with the description of the miracle in Yehoshua?
 Is not the suspension of the sun's movement on par with, or perhaps even greater than, Moshe's feats?

 - Role of the moon – What is the relationship between the phrases "שֶׁמֶשׁ בְּגִבְעוֹן דּוֹם" and "וְיָרֵחַ בְּעֵמֶק אַיָּלוֹן"?
 Is this simply a literary doubling or does it suggest that there were two distinct celestial phenomena?
 What role did the moon play in the miracle?

 - Request or praise?
-Were Yehoshua's words "שֶׁמֶשׁ בְּגִבְעוֹן דּוֹם" a prayer for Divine assistance said in in the midst of battle or a song of praise after the victory?
+Were Yehoshua's words "שֶׁמֶשׁ בְּגִבְעוֹן דּוֹם" a prayer for Divine assistance said in the midst of battle or a song of praise after the victory?
 On one hand, we are told that Yehoshua spoke "on the day that the Emorites were given into Israel's hands", suggesting that the battle had already ended.
-Yet, the summary statement that "Hashem listened to the voice of man" implies that this was a request for aid.1
+Yet, the summary statement, "Hashem listened to the voice of man", implies that this was a request for aid.1

-- "סֵפֶר הַיָּשָׁר" – The miracles is said to have been documented in "סֵפֶר הַיָּשָׁר".
-What is this book and what does its record teach about the miracle?
+- "סֵפֶר הַיָּשָׁר" – The miracle is said to have been documented in "סֵפֶר הַיָּשָׁר".
+What is this book, and what does its record teach about the miracle?